lauraboeschoten/D3I_JOSS_paper/paper.md

 # Acknowledgements

-The development of Port was made possible by the [Platform Digitale Infrastructuur SSH](http://www.pdi-ssh.nl) in the Netherlands ("Digital Data Donation Infrastructure (D3I)”).
+The development of Port was partly made possible by the [Platform Digitale Infrastructuur SSH](http://www.pdi-ssh.nl) in the Netherlands ("Digital Data Donation Infrastructure (D3I)”) and in-kind contribution of Eyra Leap B.V.

 # References